Is auditioning a part of the application process?

 UMass is HUGE.
 I'm a little freaked out about getting lost in the shuffle.

 We hear you — everyone's a little overwhelmed at first.
 The Department of Theater will make it easy for you to feel at home, though.
-In the first week of classes, you'll be paired with a peer advisor, which is a fellow student, likely someone in your area of interest.
+As a major, in the first week of classes, you'll be paired with a peer advisor who is a fellow student, likely someone in your area of interest.
 He or she will be happy, nay, EAGER, to answer your questions about the major, help you find your way around the building, and generally assist you as you learn your way around the department and the University.
 We also recommend checking on this website and joining our Facebook group to learn about all the getting-to-know you stuff we do at the beginning of the year to help new folks get situated.
 (For example, keep your eyes peeled for news about a Department Meet and Greet at the start of the fall.)

 I am thinking about double-majoring.
 Can I do that and still finish on time?